-Ram Dass is a popular American spiritual leader and teacher who is an author and the host of a mindfulness podcast.
+Ram Dass is a popular American spiritual leader and teacher who is an author and the host of Ram Dass Here and Now podcast.
 He is known for his travels around the world, especially to India, and his close relationship with Neem Karoli Baba, a Hindu guru.
 He has also founded several charitable organizations.

 This podcast focuses mainly on spirituality, and specifically on religion and Hinduism.
 Once or twice each month, Ram Dass uploads a new episode that gives the listeners an excerpt of a lecture that has been given over the past 40 years.

 Tara Brach is a very popular western teacher of mindfulness meditation.
 She also focuses on emotional healing and spiritual awakening.
 She uses a blend of Western psychology and Eastern practices in her podcast to teach her listeners about Buddhist practices.

 Tara's focus is on one's mindful attention to life and engagement with the present world.
 She updates her podcast on Thursdays and Fridays, so there is often something new for her listeners to enjoy.